 By 2005, after showing the world just how profitable the humble microbusiness could be, Vistaprint, a once-humble microbusiness itself, went public.
 Since then, we’ve continued to grow – both our global presence and our product line.

-By 2013, Vistaprint has offices in 14 countries with 4,400 employees, serving more than 15 million customers and generating over $1B in annual revenue.
+By 2014, Cimpress, the parent company of Vistaprint, has offices in more than 16 countries with over 5,100 employees, serving more than 16 million customers and generating over $1.3 billion in annual revenue.
 Not bad for a company that spent its first year in a converted bedroom.

 "We are still only in the middle of our second decade.
 Together over the next decade, we will build the world-class transformational business we aspire to be.”